peterhurford/dj-longread/README.md

 ```

+## Deployment

+Deployment is on Heroku. `heroku run make update` can manually update the list of articles.

 ## Debugging

 If you encounter `ValueError: Entering production with no SECRET_KEY`, you should either set a `SECRET_KEY` environment variable or set a `DEVELOPMENT=1` environment variable.